macloo/bootstrap5-beginners/README.md

 2. *images.html* — Responsive images in Bootstrap are easy, adding one class inside the IMG tag.

-3. How to use the Bootstrap button styles.
+3. *buttons.html* — How to use the Bootstrap button styles.
+How to use buttons to open new pages or add interactivity to your pages.

 .